 2022 CrowdStrike Global Threat Report

 Download the 2022 Global Threat Report to find out how security teams can better protect the people, processes, and technologies of a modern enterprise in an increasingly ominous threat landscape.Download Now

 There are several types of spyware.
 While all spyware programs share the common goal of stealing personal information, each uses unique tactics to do so.

 Adware tracks a user’s web surfing history and activity to optimize advertising efforts.
 Although adware is technically a form of spyware, it does not install software on a user’s computer or capture keystrokes.
-Thus, the danger in adware is the erosion of a user’s privacy since the data captured by adware is collated with data captured, overtly or covertly, about the user’s activity elsewhere on the internet.
+Thus, the danger in adware is the erosion of a user’s privacy since the data captured by adware is accumulated with data captured about the user’s activity elsewhere on the internet.
 This information is then used to create a profile that can be shared or sold to advertisers without the user’s consent.

 A trojan is a digital attack that disguises itself as desirable code or software.
 Trojans may hide in games, apps or even software patches.
 They may also be embedded in attachments in phishing emails.
-Once downloaded by unsuspecting users, trojans can take control of victims’ systems for malicious purposes.
-For example, a trojan can delete files, encrypt files or share sensitive information with other parties.
+Once downloaded by users, trojans can take control of victims’ systems for malicious purposes such as deleting files, encrypting files or sharing sensitive information with other parties.